Large Language Models (Latest)

 Export the API key

-This key will need to be passed to docker run in the next section as the NGC_API_KEY environment variable to download the appropriate models and resources when starting the NIM.
+Pass the value of the API key to the docker run command in the next section as the NGC_CLI_API_KEY environment variable to download the appropriate models and resources when starting the NIM.

-If you’re not familiar with how to do this, the simplest way is to export it in your terminal:
+If you’re not familiar with how to create the NGC_CLI_API_KEY environment variable, the simplest way is to export it in your terminal:

 Copy